Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * Marsilio Ficino is credited for having coined the term "Platonic love".

 * Lorenzo, grandson of Cosimo Medici was known as *il Magnifico* -- "Magnificent".

+* Humanists in Lorenzo's court would have recognized Venus, in Botticelli's *Primavera* as an allegorical figure representing the highest moral qualities.